USDSync/MetaCloudExplorer/README.md

 Alternatively, you can launch your app from console with this folder added to search path and your extension enabled, e.g.:

-> app\omni.code.bat --ext-folder exts --enable endiverse.cloud.architect
+> app\omni.code.bat --ext-folder exts --enable cloud.explorer.azure

 # Azure API App Link Setup